mrahmansagar/Fuxlastix-docker/README.md

 ### 1. Docker Installation:

-Install docker on your Linux machine.
+Install docker on your MAC.

 ---